Transformations#

 from flax import nnx

-Throughout this guide we will use nnx.vmap as a case study to demonstrate how Flax NNX transformations work but the principles outlined here extend to all transformations.
+Throughout this guide, nnx.vmap is used as a case study to demonstrate how Flax NNX transforms work.
+However, the principles outlined in this document extends to all transforms.

 class Weights(nnx.Module):